data-edu/tidyLPA/README.md

 The goal of `tidyLPA` is to provide tools to make it easier to use the `R` package [MCLUST](http://www.stat.washington.edu/mclust/) for Latent Profile Analysis analyses.

-This is a sister-project to [prcr](https://github.com/jrosen48/prcr), for two-step cluster analysis. tidyLPA (which, again, is an interface to the `MCLUST` package) has been benchmarked to MPlus, at least for a simple dataset (the [iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set)).
-You can find the results of that benchmarking, which showed the results to be nearly, identical, [here](https://jrosen48.github.io/blog/comparing-mplus-and-mclust-output/).

 Installation
 ------------